theiiienrique/theiiienrique.github.io/docs/wordpress.md

 Use the following naming conventions when editing the **Title** field:

-- For image, audio, and PDF files: `title-lastname`.
+- For image, audio, and PDF files, use `title-lastname`.

 :::info NAMING CONVENTION
-If the artwork includes a series of images, add a number to the end of the title (for example, `fractured-goodrum-1`, `fractured-goodrum-2`, `fractured-goodrum-n`).
+If the artwork includes a series of images, add a number to the end of the title.
+For example, `fractured-goodrum-1`, `fractured-goodrum-2`, `fractured-goodrum-n`.
 :::

-- For issue covers: `semester-year-cover`.
+- For issue covers, use `semester-year-cover`.

 </Step>